Best and worst U.S. domiciles for American expats

 Benefits for expats:

-• No tax on income: All these states provide significant tax savings by not taxing any income.
+• No tax on income: All these states provide significant tax savings by not taxing any income of any kind, no matter where earned.

 • Financial advantages: Potential savings on income tax, estate tax, and business expenses.